sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - Wall texture remake
 - Establishing full UI consistency, making use of more transparency
 - Only the death screen and tutorial screen need additional borders and background textures, and the overhaul is done.
+- Borders added, overhaul is done.
+I still want to tweak with the textures of the wall.
+The plan now is to make them all use the same color texture, and then make a shader that dims everything at each distance level respectively.